 Buy Household Items in Bulk

-Purchasing items like laundry detergent, canned and dry goods, or toilet paper in bulk can be an effective money-saving strategy.
-The per-unit price of bulk items is typically much lower than regular sized items, making it easy and affordable to stock up on necessities.
-Make sure you have enough room to store these items so they don’t clutter your kitchen, closets, or mudroom.
+Purchasing items like laundry detergent, canned and dry goods, or toilet paper in bulk can be an effective money-saving strategy, saving anywhere from 20% to 50%.
+This is seen when buying from wholesale stores like Sam’s Club and Costco instead of supermarkets.
+The per-unit price of bulk items is typically significantly lower than that of regular-sized items, making it easy and affordable to stock up on necessities.
+Be sure you have enough room, or design a flex space to store these items so they don’t clutter your kitchen, closets, or mudroom.

 Prep & Cook Meals at Home

-If you’re wondering how to save money on food, try meal planning and packing lunches.
-The average American household spends $3,000 yearly on dining out.
+If you’re wondering how to save money on food, try meal planning and packing your own lunch.
+The average American household spends over $3,600 per year on dining out.
 If you always purchase the same sandwich, chips, and soda combo at lunch, buy those items at the grocery store and prep your meal at home.
-Use sites like Pinterest to find cheap recipes that can be made in bulk (like slow cooker meals), or sign up for a $5 Meal Plan to create delicious, budget-friendly meals with plenty of leftovers.
+Use sites like Pinterest and Instagram to find quick and affordable recipes that can be made in bulk (like slow cooker meals), or sign up on meal-planning sites like $5 Meal Plan to create delicious, budget-friendly meals with plenty of leftovers.

 Grow Your Own Food

 Growing your own food can help you save big on your grocery bill.
-If you have a backyard, a good-sized plot can turn the average $70 garden investment into over $500 worth of fresh produce!
+If you have a backyard, installing a good-sized plot is an incredible landscaping idea that can turn the average $70 garden investment into approximately $600 worth of fresh produce!
 Live in an apartment?
-Turn your patio into your own DIY urban garden, which will give you the space to grow herbs, vegetables, and other fresh produce.
+Turn your patio into a DIY urban garden that grows herbs, vegetables, and other fresh produce.

 Stay In Instead of Going Out